 Minimally invasive on-site rapid test of intumescents for enhanced structural fire protection

-The recurring fire protection test for intumescent systems can be carried out minimally invasive directly on site by means of this compact test chamber; for the first time the uncomplicated and reliable test in existing buildings is possible - costly and possibly too early preventive renovations can be avoided and tests required by building law can be carried out more easily.
+The recurring fire protection test for intumescent systems - developed at the Karlsruhe Institute of Technology (KIT) - can be carried out minimally invasive directly on site by means of this compact test chamber; for the first time the uncomplicated and reliable test in existing buildings is possible - so costly and possibly too early preventive renovations can be avoided and tests required by building law can be carried out more easily.

 If an architecture is realized using visible steel elements, this may be visually appealing or particularly functional (e.g. in ceiling constructions and supporting structures), however sufficient fire resistance must be ensured in the event of a fire.
 Open surfaces heat up and collapse much faster than, for example, constructions surrounded by concrete.